TheTechOddBug/lon-mirror/docs/OMNIA_FRAGILITY_DISPLAY_v1.md

 It claims something smaller and stronger:

 **OMNIA detects structural fragility across near-equivalent math problems, even when surface correctness is unchanged.**

+---

+## Final Public Message

+Three answers can all be correct.

+But they are not equally trustworthy.

+OMNIA is designed to show that hidden difference before the visible failure happens.